Pikeras72/LegofyNet/README.md

 <a name="description"></a>
 ### 1. Description
-This project stems from inspiration found in the `Generative Methods` subject at the Polytechnic University of Madrid in 2023, where we initially developed the first version using a standard Pix2Pix implementation.
-This repository represents the continuation of the project, implementing a new `Pix2Pix multiclass structure` allowing users to select their desired class for generation.
-I have been experimenting with this new Pix2Pix approach for some time, and it yields `more accuarate and realistic` images compared to a standard Pix2Pix implementation for generating Lego figures from real-world images (focused on the `Star Wars Universe`).
+This project stems from inspiration found in the `Generative Methods` subject at the Polytechnic University of Madrid in 2023, where we initially developed the first version using a standard **Pix2Pix implementation**.
+This repository represents the continuation of the project, implementing a new **`Pix2Pix multiclass structure`** allowing users to select their desired class for generation.
+I have been experimenting with this new Pix2Pix approach for some time, and it yields **more accuarate and realistic** images compared to a standard Pix2Pix implementation for generating Lego figures from real-world images (focused on the `Star Wars Universe`).
 This is the first project I have encountered with this type of structure.

 The dataset was created through web scraping and subsequently modified and cleaned.
 All training images were *128x64*px and in `.png` format.